shashankdaima/shashankdaima/README.md

 - 🔭 I’m currently working on making Android apps for edtech startup.
 - 🌱 I’m currently learning Flutter
 - 💬 Ask me about Clean Architecture
 - ⚡ Fun fact: Why aunt still like to have it with Uncle Bob?
-Because Uncle Bob will like to have it clean.
+Because Uncle Bob will like having it clean.